 - If you are using

-gcloud logging, you can see the writer identities when you list your sinks.
+gcloud logging, the writer identities appear when you list your sinks.

 If you have Owner access to the destination, then add the service account to the destination in the following way:

 - For Cloud Storage destinations, add the sink's writer identity to your bucket and give it the Storage Object Creator role.